 I’ve talked a bit here and there about these types of vanities before, But for those who aren’t long time readers, I’ll give you the simple gist: if you want to make a small bathroom more usable, an offset sink is hands down the best feature to look for.
 While it might seem like a change so small as to be inconsequential, shifting the sink a few inches to one side or the other actually completely restructures the way the vanity is built.
 Why?
 Because moving the sink means moving the plumbing, and moving the plumbing means opening up a whole host of new options.

 Even the most thoughtfully designed bathroom vanities have to accommodate the underside of your sink, the water lines, and the drain pipe.
-Most storage smart bathroom vanities accomplish this by creating U-shaped drawers that wrap around the plumbing, filling space that’s typically left open (and unusable) in conventional single cabinet vanities.
+Many storage smart bathroom vanities accomplish this by creating U-shaped drawers that wrap around the plumbing, filling space that’s typically left open (and unusable) in conventional single cabinet vanities.
 It’s an improvement to be sure, and a good solution for many designs, but offsetting the sink can actually eliminate the need for complicated drawer designs entirely.

 Shop Eviva Bathroom Vanities: